louis-parent/Quill/README.md

 - `--paragraph-font` : Used for all the text by default
 - `--exotic-font` : Used for special emphasis text

+#### Spaces

+There are four space range :

+- `--step-space` : Used for separator without space
+- `--near-space` : Used for smallest space
+- `--midrange-space` : Used for medium space
+- `--far-space` : Used for biggest space

 ### Classes

 To apply style from **Quill**, you must use classes on element to customize them.